Volume 24, Issue 1 (March-In press 2026) Iranian Rehabilitation Journal 2026, 24(1): 99-112 | Back to browse issues page

 XML Print

-Objective: To investigate whether group training of neurodevelopmental handling skills for parents of children with cerebral palsy effectively empowers parents and improves children's functional mobility, and whether any benefits are maintained.
+Objectives: To investigate whether group training of neurodevelopmental handling skills for parents of children with cerebral palsy (CP) effectively empowers parents and improves children’s functional mobility, and whether any benefit is maintained.

 Results: After controlling for pre-intervention values, no statistically significant differences in gross motor function or mobility function were observed between the control and intervention groups.
 However, family empowerment scores were significantly higher in the intervention group at various time points throughout the study.